StephenMcConnel/TestSqliteGeckofx60/README.md

 # Test Geckofx60

 This program provides a simple C# program for testing Sqlite when using Geckofx60 to display UI in a web browser (eg, Firefox 60).
 It logs memory use to the console as the user cycles through eleven different html files.
-It tests the ability to play audio or video through the Geckofx60 browser window on two pages and the ability to run some simple javascript on one page.
+It tests the ability to display images on two pages, to play audio or video through the Geckofx60 browser window on one page and the ability to run some simple javascript on one page.

 ## Building